 Sometimes, when a sitting break isn’t enough, I take a walking break.

-In math class, I’d quietly get up and go into the hallway.
+During class, I’d quietly get up and go into the hallway.
 I’d walk around a bit and move so I could try to shake the anxious feelings.
-Of course, I always discussed this with my math teacher beforehand so she understood what I was doing.
+Of course, I always discussed this with my teacher beforehand so she understood what I was doing.
 We agreed on a signal for me to use when I needed to leave the class.

 Strategy #3: Focus on “the three positives.”

 Another tool I use is something I call “the three positives.”

 When I feel anxious, I often have negative thoughts about myself and my abilities.
 My mind tells me that I’m not good enough or not smart enough or that I’ll never be a good student.

 When this happens, I take out a sticky note or a sheet of paper.
 I write down three positive things about myself and read them throughout the day.
 I know it sounds small, but it helps remind me that I’m smart, hardworking, and capable.

 Strategy #4: Sleep well and eat right.

 Taking care of the basics really helps me when I feel anxious.
 So I always try to get a good night’s rest and eat a balanced breakfast.
 During the day, I also eat light snacks to keep my energy up and my mood consistent.